giantswarm/docs/src/content/reference/app-configuration/index.md

 If no value is provided then the default in the Chart's `values.yaml` is used.

+--

+**About the configuration levels:**

-As a user of the App Catalog you will not come into contact with the `catalog` and `cluster` level of configuration.
+As a user of the App Catalog you are not expected to edit configuration at the `catalog` or `cluster` level.

-You will only override values using the `user` level configurations values.
+You can override values using the `user` level configurations values instead.

-Attempting to change configuration at any other level is risky because your changes might get lost in an update.
+Attempting to change configuration at any other level is risky because your changes might be overwritten by an operator.

 That is why our web-interface is only able to set `user` level configuration values.